|

 "Come here."
 She stretched out her arms.
 "Please.

-I know what you need."
+I know what you want."

 "I will take care of it"